jmMeessen/blog-the-captains-shack/content/post/limeSurvey.md

 This allowed me to explore the product and fine tune the configuration.
 Lime Survey is indeed a very complete product with invitation management, reply tracking, various exports and statistics.

-Once I understood the product and built a useful evaluation survey, it was time to push it to the Captain's Shack so that trainees could fill it while it was still meaningfull.
+Once I understood the product and built a useful evaluation survey, it was time to push it to the Captain's Shack so that trainees could fill it while it was still meaningful.

 This went also surprisingly fast.
 Just a few preparation steps and updating Ansible, and I had a working instance.

 1. add a new subdomain for survey requests
 2. add a reverse proxy drop-in configuration file to the Nginx server
-3. request a LetsEncrypt certificate for the new domain (utomated with Docker)
+3. request a LetsEncrypt certificate for the new domain (automated with Docker)
 4. update the master `docker-compose.yml` to include the Lime Survey container in the Shack's configuration.

 Note that for the "real" configuration the _mySQL_ database is stored in a data volume.
-It is presistent between restart and works better then when embedded.
+It is persistent between restart and works better then when embedded.
 Keeping the database in the infrastructure container is an anti-pattern.

 {{< highlight bash >}}
 version: '2'